-The U.S. Army Corps of Engineers, Engineering and Support Center Huntsville, Alabama (CEHNC) provides quality oversight and management of cybersecurity inventories of Facility Related Control Systems (FRCS) including medical systems, assists multiple Department of Defense (DoD) customers in obtaining an Authority To Operate (ATO) under the Risk Management Framework (RMF) requirements, and provides Continuous Monitoring Support services once the ATO is achieved.
+The U.S. Army Engineering and Support Center, Huntsville, provides quality oversight and management of cybersecurity inventories of facility-related control systems (FRCS) including medical systems, assists multiple Department of Defense customers in obtaining an Authority To Operate (ATO) under the Risk Management Framework (RMF) requirements, and provides Continuous Monitoring Support services once the ATO is achieved.

-The cybersecurity requirement has been mandated for all DoD per the Risk Management Framework (RMF) standards in accordance with the DoD Instructions 8500.01 "Cybersecurity" and 8510.01 "RMF for DoD IT" both updated and released in March 2014.
+The cybersecurity requirement has been mandated for all DoD per the Risk Management Framework standards in accordance with the DoD Instructions 8500.01 "Cybersecurity" and 8510.01 "RMF for DoD IT," both updated and released in March 2014.

-The Cybersecurity Systems (CS) Project Delivery Team (PDT) is made up of the Control System (CS) Cybersecurity Mandatory Center of Expertise (MCX) for FRCS, Cybersecurity technical and policy experts, Project Managers, Contract Officers and Contract Specialists.
+The Cybersecurity Systems (CS) Project Delivery Team is made up of the Control System Cybersecurity Mandatory Center of Expertise for FRCS, Cybersecurity technical and policy experts, project managers, contract officers and contract specialists.
 The PDT works with the customer to define the needs and requirements of the project and ensures that the customer receives quality support from initiation through completion.

 The CS program offers the following services to customers worldwide through both in-house and contract resources: